 At 30.6% , Delawareans spend less of their income on home ownership costs than most Americans, but they still want to save money.
 To find the best priced Delaware homeowners insurance policy, contact an insurance expert.

 Calculating Premiums for Home Insurance in Delaware

 A higher likelihood of floods, tornadoes, earthquakes, and other natural disasters can also contribute to the cost of insurance premiums.
 The more common these environmental anomalies are in your area, the riskier it is for the insurance company to insure your home.
-To compensate for this extra risk, your provider is likely to raise your premium if you live in an area that experiences a higher-than-average number of natural disasters.
+To compensate for this extra risk, homeowners insurance rates will likely be higher than the average annual premium if you live in an area that experiences a higher-than-average number of natural disasters.

 The majority of Delaware home insurance companies have multiple coverage options to pick between; here are a couple of those options:

 - An HO-1 policy covers damage to your home that occurs as the result of any of the first 10 classified disasters—fire or lightning, windstorms or hail, explosions, riots, damage caused by aircrafts, damage caused by vehicles, smoke, vandalism, theft, and volcanic eruption.
 However, this type of policy is no longer available for purchase in most states.

 - HO-2: Basic Policy